Information for students

 Who normally runs each meeting?

 It’s run by the students for the students.
-However, Stephen Robinson is there to facilitate the discussions based on what is presented.

 What is the purpose of Student Council?